-Timeline 1953 First 6-hole course established.
+1953 First 6-hole course established.
 1959 Work commences on new 9-hole course.
 1960 New 9-hole course officially opened.
 1963 "RAAF Fairbairn Golf Club" (RFGC) formed.
 1964 RFGC takes over responsibility for the maintenance and development of the golf course.
 1965 First clubhouse opened.
-1967 Forced redesigned of 9-hole layout due to new RAAF Fuel Farm.
-1973 Upgraded fairway watering system installed.
-1988 Work commences on new 18-hole course.
+A. 1967 Forced redesigned of 9-hole layout due to new RAAF Fuel Farm.
+Timeline 1973 Upgraded fairway watering system installed. me 1988 Work commences on new 18-hole course.
+Ti.
 1990 New 18-hole, Par 71 course officially opened.
 1998 Club name officially changed to the "ADF Golf Club Fairbairn".
 2004 Club name officially changed to the "Fairbairn Golf Club incorporated".
 2010 Lease for use of grounds signed with the Department of Defence.
 2014 17th hole shortened to a Par 4 (making the course Par 70).
 2015 Commenced upgrades to the course irrigation system.
 2017 Defence lease renewed and new clubhouse opened.
 2021 Finished upgrades to the course irrigation system.
+2023 5-10 year course upgrade Masterplan initiated.
+2024 Original clubhouse demolished and driving range improvements finalised.
+2025 Defence lease renewed.